-Jin Medical International Ltd. - GuruFocus.com
+JIN MEDICAL INTERNATIONAL LTD. - GuruFocus.com

-Changzhou City, China, June 13, 2023 (GLOBE NEWSWIRE) -- Jin Medical International Ltd. (the "Company" or “JinMed”) ( ZJYL), a Cayman Islands holding company with Chinese operating entities that manufacture and develop wheelchairs and living aids products, today released a new ultralight electric wheelchair model and a new electric mobility vehicle model for the elderly.
-The two new models have been developed in collaboration with Nanjing Tech University (“NJTech”), which is a top-tier university with over 100 years of history and is well-known for its training programs for engineers in China.
-JinMed is responsible for the development and manufacturing of the new models’ electrical components, while NJTech oversees the new models’ style and industrial design.
-The new models are expected to be ready for sale this year, via multiple sales channels, including online platforms, and authorized dealerships, both in China and overseas markets.
+Changzhou City, China, June 16, 2023 (GLOBE NEWSWIRE) -- JIN MEDICAL INTERNATIONAL LTD. (the "Company" or “JinMed”) ( ZJYL), a Cayman Islands holding company with Chinese operating entities that manufacture and develop wheelchairs and living aids products, today announced that the Company’s new ultralight electric wheelchairs and electric mobility vehicles designed for the elderly and developed in collaboration with Nanjing Tech University ("NJTech"), have both received the top awards at the 9th Zijin Award for Industrial Design Competition for their exceptional designs and engineering functionalities.

-The newly released ultralight and portable wheelchair model is equipped with dual brushless motors and an electromagnetic safety brake system designed to offer reliable performance on slopes with optimal safety.
-Its large-capacity battery allows for an extended single-charge range of over 25km, while the quick-release battery box design offers both convenience and security.
+The Zijin Award for Industrial Design Competition is a prestigious award in the field of industrial design in China, and is organized by the China Industrial Design Association.
+The award recognizes the outstanding contributions of companies and designers in product design, industrial design, brand design, packaging design, and exhibition design, etc.

-The new model has a compact and user-friendly interface, which enables 360-degree remote control and a USB plug for powering mobile devices.
-The new model is made of high-strength aluminum alloy materials but weighs only 21.5kg.
-It also features a one-button reclining function for the backrest (up to 130 degrees) and an adjustable headrest, providing users with the option to rest in a lying position.
+The judging panel evaluates the designs based on several criteria, including innovativeness, aesthetic appeal, practicality, and sustainability, while also considering their market applications.

 Founded in 2006 and headquartered at Changzhou City, Jiangsu Province of China, the Company, through its Chinese operating entities, designs and manufactures wheelchairs and living aids products for people with disabilities, the elderly, and people recovering from injuries.
 The Company’s Chinese operating entities operate 2 manufacturing plants with approximately 228,257 square feet in the aggregate in Changzhou City and Taizhou City, Jiangsu Province, China.
 The Company’s Chinese operating entities have established relationships with over 40 distributors in China, and over 20 in the other regions of the world where it currently sells the products.
 The majority of the Company’s wheelchair products, with more than 30 models, are sold to dealers in Japan and China, including Nissin Medical Industries Co., Ltd, one of the largest medical device distributors in Japan.
 The Company’s Chinese operating entities own 106 patents and are in the process of registering 22 additional patents with the Patent Administration Department of the People’s Republic of China and continuously deliver innovative wheelchair designs that are both lightweight and ergonomic each year.
 For more information, please visit: http://www.zhjmedical.com.